Avatar photo Michael Cooney

 For example, if you’re doing marketing for:

-• A dentist, report the value of your marketing by procedure (“crown,” “veneer,” “cleaning”)
+• A dentist, report on the value of your marketing by procedure (“crown,” “veneer,” “cleaning”)

 • A plumber, show it by the service or type of repair (“water heater repair,” “sewer line installation,” “drainage services”)